 Academic Probation: Academic probation is an indication of serious academic difficulty and applies when a student's GPA for a term falls below 1.50 or cumulative GPA falls below 2.00.
 Students whose performance warrants academic probation will be notified that they may maintain student status after successfully completing an appeal for probation that includes a commitment to utilizing the academic support program.
 The form for the appeal is included with the probation notification.
-The appeal must be completed, with assistance from the student's academic advisor, and submitted to the academic dean before the end of the first week of the new term.
+The appeal must be completed, with assistance from the student's academic advisor, and submitted to the associate dean of academic affairs before the end of the first week of the new term.
 The student's records are tentatively annotated to reflect probationary status during the appeal process.
 Failure to complete the appeal results in academic suspension with all fees due per the fees and refunds policies (see Fees and Assistance).
-Once the academic dean approves a probationary period, the student will be restricted to a course load of no more than 12 credit hours until the student returns to good academic standing by raising their cumulative GPA to at least 2.00.
-The academic dean may suspend students on probation before the end of the term if they fail to meet the commitments agreed to in the appeal for probation.
+Once the associate dean of academic affairs approves a probationary period, the student will be restricted to a course load of no more than 12 credit hours until the student returns to good academic standing by raising their cumulative GPA to at least 2.00.
+The associate dean of academic affairs may suspend students on probation before the end of the term if they fail to meet the commitments agreed to in the appeal for probation.